SchmollerLab/Cell_ACDC/README.md

 9. Create a new conda environment with the command `conda create -n acdc python=3.9`
 10. Activate the environment with the command `conda activate acdc`
 11. Install Cell-ACDC with the command `pip install -e .`.
 The `.` at the end of the command means that you want to install from the current folder in the terminal.
 This must be the `Cell_ACDC` folder that you cloned before.
+12. OPTIONAL: If you need tensorflow run the command `pip install tensorflow`.

 ### Updating Cell-ACDC installed from source